Simple2B/RobertCohen-deploy/README.md

 5. Under the option `Application and OS Images (Amazon Machine Image)`, select `Amazon Linux` as selected in the above image.

-6. Create a new key pair by clicking on the highlighted button “Create new key pair”
+6. Create a new key-pair by clicking on the highlighted button `Create new key pair`

 <img width="782" alt="image" src="https://github.com/Simple2B/RobertCohen-deploy/assets/63252239/ef3d0a57-4e61-47a2-8083-6a12be6b637c">